misterunix/sniffle/README.md

   - file hash
   - string hash
 - JSON functions - this is the big one for me.
 I use JSON a lot!
-  - write a slice of a struct to a file
+  - write a slice of a struct or a struct to a file
+  - write a slice of a struct or a struct to a string
-  - read a file into a slice of a struct
+  - read a file into a slice of a struct or a struct
+  - read a string into a slive of a struct or a struct
 - CPU and system functions.
   - uses on go only packages
   - gets CPU cores and type